View from the upper deck at the Superdome, home of the New Orleans Saints

 LEVI’S STADIUM

-In 2014 a new chapter in the history of the San Francisco 49ers began as they moved to Levi’s Stadium in Santa Clara, CA. For 42 seasons the team played at Candlestick Park, home of five Super Bowl champion teams and great players including Jerry Rice, Steve Young and Joe Montana.
-Candlestick Park was built
+In 2014, a new chapter in the history of the San Francisco 49ers began with the team’s move to Levi’s Stadium.
+For 42 seasons prior, the franchise called Candlestick Park home, a venue that hosted five Super Bowl, championship teams and legendary players such as Jerry Rice, Steve Young, and Joe Montana.
+Originally constructed for

 Continue Reading →